kpdatacoder/python_project_slot_machine/README.md

-# python_project_slot_machine
+# Slot Machine Game

-This code simulates a simple slot machine game.
-Players deposit money, choose how many lines to bet on, and place bets.
-The slot machine generates random symbols, and if matching symbols align on the selected lines, the player wins according to predefined symbol values.
-The game continues until the player quits or runs out of money.
+This is a simple terminal-based slot machine game implemented in Python.
+The player deposits money, selects the number of lines to bet on, places bets, and spins the slot machine.
+The game randomly generates slot machine spins, and if symbols match across the chosen lines, the player wins based on the symbol values.

+## Features

+- Deposit money to play
+- Select up to 3 lines to bet on
+- Place bets between $1 and $100 per line
+- Randomly generated slot machine spins
+- Winning based on predefined symbol values
+- Continue playing until the player quits or